stan1y/gmlib/Readme.md

 #### Windows

-To build on Windows use GMLib.vcproj file.
+To build on Windows use `GMLib.vcproj` file.
 Make sure you modify it accoring to your environment.

 #### Linux & Mac OS X

-Refer to `flags.make' for configurable build settings recognized by GMLib makefiles.
+Refer to `flags.make` for configurable build settings recognized by GMLib makefiles.
+There is a example build environment file `buildenv.example' which should be modified to suit your environment.

+	$ cp buildenv.example buildenv
+	$ vi buildenv
+	$ source buildenv
     $ make static
     $ make shared